LA 1102 . Landscape Representation II

 Hardware:

 You will need to have your own computer for this course.
-This can either be a laptop or desktop computer that will run windows or OS X. We will be teaching from the windows version of AutoCAD for this course.
-Students will need this version of AutoCAD and will need to use boot camp to boot into windows if operating on a Mac computer.
-The course will also require Adobe Photoshop CS5, Illustrator CS5, and InDesign CS5 which can be for either the windows or OS X. It is also recommended that students invest in a flatbed scanner and 11×17 printer.
-These items are not required but will be beneficial throughout this course and will only become more essential as you move forward in the Landscape Architecture curriculum.
-The CADGIS lab in the College of Art and Design has some software and hardware that can be used for the assignments in this course.
+This can either be a laptop or desktop computer that will run Windows 7 or OS X or later.
+We will be teaching from the Windows version of AutoCAD for this course.
+Students will need this version of AutoCAD and will need to utilize boot camp or parallels to boot into Windows if operating on a Mac computer.
+The course will also require Adobe Photoshop, Illustrator, and InDesign which can be for either the Windows or Mac OS.
+It is also recommended that students invest in a flatbed scanner and 11×17 printer.
+These items are not required but will be beneficial throughout this course and will become more essential as you move forward in the Landscape Architecture curriculum.
+The CADGIS lab in the College of Art and Design has software and hardware that can also be used for the assignments in this course.

 Software:

-Adobe Creative Suite Design Premium CS5 (Windows and OS X) and must include Photoshop, Illustrator, and InDesign.
+Adobe Creative Suite Design Premium CS5 or newer (Windows and OS X) or any other package that includes Photoshop, Illustrator, and InDesign.
+Adobe Acrobat is recommended.
 Available from Journey Ed or Academic Superstore.

 Textbook: